 - For projects that are classified as Philanthropic research (see the Philanthropic income checklist) the Indirect Cost Recovery Rate is 0% (unless prescribed by the funder).

-- For projects where the total Direct Costs of the project (excluding in-kind personnel costs) are less than $50,000 (GST exclusive) the Indirect Cost Recovery Rate is 0%.
+- For projects where the total Direct Costs of the project (excluding in-kind personnel costs) are less than $50,000 (GST exclusive) the minimum Indirect Cost Recovery Rate is 0%.
 Local Area policies may still apply.

 - For Research Projects where the total Direct Costs of the project (excluding in-kind personnel costs) are equal to or greater than $50,000 (GST exclusive) the Indirect Cost Recovery Rate is based on the current approved indirect cost recovery rate calculation.